-The Patient Transport Service is a non-emergency ambulance service for Sandwell and West Birmingham Hospitals NHS Trust.
-We provide the service for patients who meet the eligibility criteria below.
+The Patient Transport Service is a non-emergency ambulance service for Sandwell and West Birmingham NHS Trust.
+The service is for patients who meet the eligibility criteria below.
 This service is funded by the Trust with limited resources that are used in the most efficient and cost-effective manner.

 - You need to travel lying down due to your medical condition

 - You require continuous oxygen or other medical gases

 You will also be considered if you have no other means of private or public transport available and you also satisfy any of the following criteria: